 Amateur science fiction and fantasy artists submit three black-and-white original works illustrating a science fiction or fantasy story for awards ranging from $500 to $5,000.

 The Irene Ryan Acting Scholarships are given in conjunction with the Kennedy Center American College Theater Festival to outstanding student performers interested in additional education in the arts.

 Krylon Clear Choice Art Scholarship

-Five promising art students receive a $1,000 scholarship, a collection of Krylon artist products, and a $500 grant plus additional supplies for their schools.
+Five promising art students receive a $1,000 scholarship and a collection of Krylon artist products plus a $500 grant and additional supplies for their schools.

 National Make It with Wool Competition

 Create garments made from wool or other fibers and compete for scholarships and cash awards.